flekschas/jupyter-scatter/paper.md

 # Related Work

 There are many Python packages for rendering scatterplots in notebook-like environments.
-General-purpose visualization libraries like Matplotlib [@hunter2007matplotlib], Bokeh [@bokeh], or Altair [@altair] offer great customizability but do not scale to millions of points.
+General-purpose visualization libraries like Matplotlib [@hunter2007matplotlib], Bokeh [@bokeh], or Altair [@vanderplas2018altair] offer great customizability but do not scale to millions of points.
 They also don't offer bespoke features for exploring scatterplots and require manual configuration.

 More bespoke dataset-centric plotting libraries like Seaborn [@waskom2021seaborn] or pyobsplot [@pyobsplot] require less configuration and make it easier to create visually-pleasing scatterplots but they still fall short in terms of scalability.